by Bill McBride on 12/29/2016 04:49:00 PM

-Fannie Mae reported today that the Single-Family Serious Delinquency rate declined in September to 1.59% from 1.62% in August.
-The serious delinquency rate is down from 1.96% in September 2014, and this is the lowest level since August 2008.
+Fannie Mae reported today that the Single-Family Serious Delinquency rate increased to 1.23% in November, up from 1.21% in October.
+The serious delinquency rate is down from 1.58% in November 2015.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.

 Although the rate is generally declining, the "normal" serious delinquency rate is under 1%.